Students and the WSC

 Miki Vohryzek-Bolden Student Paper Competition

-About the Competition: Students are invited to compete in the Miki Vohryzek-Bolden Student Paper Competition sponsored by WSC each year.
+About the Competition: Students are invited to compete in the Miki Vohryzek-Bolden Student Paper Competition sponsored by the WSC each year.
 Appropriate types of papers include, but are not limited to, policy analyses, original research, literature reviews, position papers, theoretical papers, and scholarly commentaries.
 Please note that papers co-authored by faculty will not be considered.

 Award Prize: Students selected for this award will be recognized at the WSC’s annual conference; will receive a reimbursement of student conference fees (less membership dues); and will receive a cash award of between $125 and $250 for first place, depending on whether the paper was sole-authored or co-authored.
 Additionally, if the award recipient desires, the the best paper will be submitted for review to the journal of Criminology, Criminal Justice, Law & Society.
 In rare circumstances, a cash award of up to $100 may be awarded to a second place paper.
 Please note that the cash award must be used to fund travel or hotel expenses for the award recipient to attend the WSC conference.
 An award winner who does not attend the conference will not receive the cash stipend.

-Please Note: The paper that students submit to compete in Miki Vohryzek-Bolden Student Paper Competition need not be the same paper that they present at the conference.
+Please Note: The papers that students submit to compete in the Miki Vohryzek-Bolden Student Paper Competition need not be the same papers that they present at the conference.
 We recognize that conference presentations may be works in progress or may be a result of joint efforts with faculty mentors.
 In contrast, papers submitted for the Miki Vohryzek-Bolden Student Paper Competition must be completed papers that were written by a student (or co-authored by two or more students) without the assistance of faculty.
 Papers are welcome from students matriculated at any college or university anywhere in the world.

 June Morrison Scholarship Fund